dbohdan/recur/README.md

 - `exit(code: int | None) -> None` — exit with the exit code.
   If `code` is `None`, exit with the exit code for a missing command (255).
-- `flush_stdout() -> None` — if recur is running with the option `-O`/`--hold-stdout`, recur will output the command's buffered standard output when it has finished evaluating the condition. recur will print the standard output whether the condition is true or false and also if `exit` is called.
+- `flush_stdout() -> None` — if recur is running with the option `-O`/`--hold-stdout`, recur will output the command's buffered standard output after evaluating the condition. recur will print the standard output whether the condition is true or false and also if `exit` is called.
   The function does nothing without the option `-O`/`--hold-stdout`.
 - `inspect(value: Any, *, prefix: str = "") -> Any` — log `value` prefixed by `prefix` and return `value`.
   This is useful for debugging.
+- `re_search_stdin(pattern: str, *, group: int | None = None, default: Any = None) -> Any` — match a [Go regular expression](https://pkg.go.dev/regexp) against standard input.
+  If `group` is not specified, the function returns a list of submatches (with the full match as the first element) or `default` if no match is found.
+  If `group` is specified, it returns the given capture group or `default` if the group is not found.
+  This function requires the option `-I`/`--replay-stdin`.
+- `re_search_stdout(pattern: str, *, group: int | None = None, default: Any = None) -> Any` — match a Go regular expression against standard output.
+  If `group` is not specified, the function returns a list of submatches (with the full match as the first element) or `default` if no match is found.
+  If `group` is specified, it returns the given capture group or `default` if the group is not found.
+  This function requires the option `-O`/`--hold-stdout`.

+Regular expressions use the [RE2 syntax](https://github.com/google/re2/wiki/Syntax).

 The `exit` function allows you to override the default behavior of returning the last command's exit code.
 For example, you can make recur exit with success when the command fails.